open-risk/equinox/docs/source/description.rst

 The equinox platform at a glance
 ============================================
-**equinox** is a Python / Django powered sustainable portfolio management platform that allows the collection and reporting of sustainable finance risk and sustainability characteristics
+**equinox** is a Python / Django powered sustainable portfolio management platform.
+It allows the collection and reporting of information relating to sustainable finance and any portfolio that has material sustainability characteristics

+This documentation focuses on technical (software, installation, devops) characteristics of the equinox platform.
+Documentation of the user perspective (Functionality, workflows etc is provided `here <https://www.openriskmanagement.com/equinox>`_

 Architecture
 -------------

+- Equinox is built as a web application framework adhering to REST principles.
+It make heavy use of Django's admin functionality.
-- At the core of equinox are a number of **data models** that capture information about the different entities and concepts involved in Sustainable Finance and more specifically *Sustainable Portfolio Management*.
+- At the core of equinox are a number of **data models** that capture (allow persistence storage) of information about the different entities and concepts involved in Sustainable Finance and more specifically *Sustainable Portfolio Management*.
 These data models follow a logical pattern that is independent of any of the reference standards that are being implemented.
+This conceptual framework is documented in a number of `Open Risk White Papers <https://www.openriskmanagement.com/open-risk-white-papers/>`_.
-- The platform functionality is delivered via a number of **apps** that process user inputs and portfolio data and deliver analyses and reports
+- The platform functionality is delivered via a number of **apps** that process user inputs and portfolio data and deliver the required analyses and reports.

 Data Layers
 ---------------